KevinZhouRafael/ActiveSQLite/README.md

 ## Creating a Table

-ActiveSQLite auto create table and add "id", "created\_at" and "updated\_at" columns to the table. "id" column is parimay key.
+ActiveSQLite auto create table and add "id".
 The create code looks like below:

 ``` swift
 try db.run(products.create { t in